How to Use the Definite Articles in Italian (articoli determinativi)

 In the following charts you can see the various forms the article “the” takes in Italian.

-Italian put articles in front of most of nouns, with few exceptions, as in the following list.
+Italian uses articles in front of most of nouns, however, there are few exceptions (noun used without any articles).

 When articles are not used in Italian

 We don’t use articles in front of the names of cities.